 Be wary of the six of the most germ ridden surfaces:

 - Magazines in waiting rooms

 3. Regular hand washing

 Fortunately, this simple solution can have a huge impact on minimising transmission.
-Much easier than living in a bubble.
 Twenty seconds of handwashing is a highly effective way of reducing the spread.

 4. Try to avoid the habit of touching the eye area